-Applicants with strong credentials in all areas will be admitted unconditionally.
 Applicants with weak credentials in one area (e.g., a low score on the GRE) will be considered for conditional admission if they have strong credentials in another area (e.g., a 3.5 GPA or very strong recommendations).

-All graduate students are required to take the following core courses:
+All graduate students in the M.A. in Physical Education graduate program are required to take the following core courses: